amannaredi/llm-longterm-memory-agent/README.md

 You: I use Shram and Magnet as productivity tools Memory stored: I use Shram and Magnet as productivity tools.
 Retrieved context: ['I use Shram and Magnet as productivity tools.']
-GPT: That's great!
-I've noted that you use Shram and Magnet as your productivity tools.
-How can I assist you further with these tools?
+GPT: Sure, I have noted that you use Shram and Magnet as your productivity tools.
+How can I assist you with them?

-You: What are the productivity tools that I use?
+You: What productivity tools do I use.
-Memory stored: what productivity tools do i use?
 Retrieved context: ['I use Shram and Magnet as productivity tools.']
 GPT: You use Shram and Magnet as your productivity tools.

-You: I don't use Magnet anymore
+You: I don't use Magent anymore.
-Deleted memories: ['I use Shram and as productivity tools.']
+Memory stored: I don't use Magent anymore.
+Noted deletion: Magent
-Retrieved context: ['I use Shram and as productivity tools.']
+Retrieved context: ["I don't use Magent anymore.", 'I use Shram and Magnet as productivity tools.']
-GPT: Understood, I will update your information.
-You no longer use Magnet as a productivity tool.
+GPT: Understood, you no longer use Magent.
+You currently use Shram and Magnet as your productivity tools.

 You: What productivity tools do I use?
-Retrieved context: ['I use Shram and as productivity tools.']
+Retrieved context: ['I use Shram and Magnet as productivity tools.', "I don't use Magent anymore."]
-GPT: You use Shram as your productivity tool.
+GPT: You use Shram as a productivity tool.

 ```